 Our group investigates foundational questions in different areas of visualization research and applies them to practical scenarios.
-The following areas cover our main research interests while our publications report the detailed findings and our web-based software solutions provide examples of interactive visualization systems.
+The following areas cover our main research interests while our publications and video presentations report the detailed findings and our web-based software solutions provide examples of interactive visualization systems.

 Information visualization discusses fundamental concepts of the visual encoding of abstract data, that is data that does not have a natural spatial representation.
 Applications are manifold and can be found in all disciplines that process and analyze data.